movieque/tmdb-scraper/README.md

 This project implements a serverless data pipeline consisting of two main components:

 1. **Harvester Lambda**: Triggered on schedule via EventBridge to either:
-   - Process TMDB daily ID exports (export mode)
+   - Process TMDB daily ID exports (export action)
-   - Check for updates since the last run (sync mode)
+   - Check for updates since the last run (sync action)
    - Organize IDs into batches and push to SQS

 2. **Collector Lambda**: Triggered by SQS messages to: